ahmedredahussien/voucher-application/README.md

 17. Using any analysis and monitoring tools for Data quality  like Kibana, Graphana
 18. Using  BI tool PowerBI, Tableau, Superset
 19. Moreover for infrastructure monitoring using DataDog
-20. Using DBeaver software on your machine you can query  the voucher database using native SQL **Customer transaction table along with 2 enriched columns for segments classification category table : voucher.customer_fact**
+20. Using DBeaver software community edition on your machine you can query  the voucher database using native SQL : **https://dbeaver.io/download/**
+**Customer transaction table along with 2 enriched columns for segments classification category table : voucher.customer_fact**

 ```